liferay/liferay-docs/discover/deployment/articles/02-securing-liferay/antisamy.markdown

 to blogs entries, calendar events, message boards posts, wiki pages, and web content articles.

-Liferay's AntiSamy module uses OWASP AntiSamy 1.4.4 and is enabled by default.
+At the time of this writing, Liferay's AntiSamy module uses OWASP AntiSamy 1.5.3.
+It's enabled by default.
 To configure the AntiSamy module, navigate to Liferay's *Control Panel*, go to *System Settings*, open the *Platform* category and click on *AntiSamy Sanitizer*.

 ![Figure x: Liferay's AntiSamy configuration options allow you to specify both a blacklist and a whitelist.](../../images/antisamy.png)